DentalPost takes a look at the benefits, career prospects, and things to consider when choosing a Dental Hygienist school.

 Currently, the association has over 163,000 registered dental hygienists as members.

-Dental hygiene can be very lucrative profession but can be very competitive as well.
+Dental hygiene can be a very lucrative profession but can be very competitive as well.
 But help is there with DentalPost every step of the way.

 Ready to begin?